 TREATMENT OF REINSURANCE OR SIMILAR RISK TRANSFER PROGRAMS INVOLVING LIFE INSURANCE, ANNUITIES, OR HEALTH BENEFIT PLANS IN FINANCIAL REPORTS

 Section 1.
 Purpose, Scope, Cross References, and Effective Date

-This actuarial standard of practice (standard) provides guidance to actuaries when performing actuarial services with respect to financial reports that reflect reinsurance programs that involve life insurance, annuities, or health benefit plans.
+This actuarial standard of practice (ASOP or standard) provides guidance to actuaries when performing actuarial services with respect to financial reports that reflect reinsurance programs that involve life insurance, annuities, or health benefit plans.

 This standard applies to actuaries when performing actuarial services in connection with preparing, determining, analyzing, or reviewing financial reports for internal or external use that reflect reinsurance or similar risk transfer programs on life insurance, annuities, or health benefit plans.
 Throughout this standard, the word “preparing” includes determining, analyzing, and reviewing.
 If the actuary is performing actuarial services that involve reviewing financial reports for internal or external use that reflect reinsurance programs, the actuary should use the guidance in section 3 to the extent practicable.

 To the extent that life insurance, annuities, or health benefit plans are reinsured by a property/casualty company or through risk financing systems (such as government-sponsored reinsurance pools and programs, or securitization products), this standard applies.
 To the extent that self-insured plans buy third-party insurance, such as employer stop-loss insurance, this standard applies.
 To the extent that a self-insured plan is a stand-alone product with no third-party involvement, this standard does not apply.